Destination Thailand Visa

 Background

-When Thailand's cabinet voted on 19 May 2026 to cut the 60-day visa-free window to 30 days for 93 countries, the DTV was explicitly Left intact.
+When Thailand's cabinet voted on 19 May 2026 to cut the 60-day Visa-free window to 30 days for 93 countries, the DTV was explicitly Left intact.
+As of 23 June 2026, the cabinet-approved cut had not yet taken effect (the Thai Royal Gazette had not published the three Interior Ministry announcements needed to activate it), but the DTV remains unaffected regardless of when that commencement occurs.
 This bifurcation is the structural logic of the change: narrowing the free short-stay door while keeping the income-gated long-stay door open.
 The measure effectively segments visitors by ability to pay: those who can clear the 500,000-baht bar retain access to a multi-month stay; those who cannot are reduced to a single 30-day (or 15-day) stay without extension.

-The DTV parallels income-gated long-stay routes across Southeast Asia, including Indonesia's raised E33G floor (60,000 US dollars a year) and Malaysia's DE Rantau nomad visa.
+The DTV parallels income-gated long-stay routes across Southeast Asia, including Indonesia's raised E33G floor ($60,000 a year) and Malaysia's DE Rantau nomad Visa.
 Thailand's savings floor, converted at current rates, sits between the two in absolute terms.
 An unverified figure of 35,000 DTVs issued circulates in nomad communities but has not been confirmed by Thailand's Board of Investment.